Howard Francis Bone DSO, DSC, RN

 8 Nov 1940

 With repairs to her Starboard engine completed HMS Tigris (Lt.Cdr.
 H.F.
 Bone, RN) departed from Milford Haven around 1515A/8 to resume her patrol.
 About half an hour later HMS Cutty Sark (Cdr.(Retd.)
 R.H.
 Mack, RN) joined.
-They parted company the following morning.
+They parted company around 0715A/9 to the north-west of the Scilly Isles.
 (4)

 13 Nov 1940 (position 45.41, -2.57)